Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised

 Compare Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised

-See how Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised compares to other foods:
+See how Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised compares to other foods in terms of nutrition:

-- Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised vs Veal, sirloin, separable lean and fat, cooked, roasted
+- Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised vs Veal, seam fat only, raw

-- Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised vs Veal, cubed for stew (leg and shoulder), separable lean only, cooked, braised
+- Lamb, New Zealand, imported, fore-shank, separable lean and fat, cooked, braised vs Lamb, Australian, imported, fresh, leg, bottom, boneless, separable lean only, trimmed to 1/8" fat, cooked, roasted

 More in Lamb, Veal, and Game Products